 The principles behind Bitcoin are transactional in nature.
 This technology allows anyone to send Bitcoins to anyone else over the internet—with no bank or wire service required.
 You don’t even need a service like PayPal’s VenMo or Apple Pay Cash, both of which rely on centralized systems controlled by a third party (PayPal and Apple, in this case).
 All you need is Bitcoins in a wallet and the address of your recipient, and you can send your Bitcoins to another person, or to a business that accepts Bitcoin.

-That’s why Bitcoin was developed, but the craziness of Bitcoin’s huge leaps in recent weeks are more speculative in nature.
-It’s that speculation that has dramatically increased interest in Bitcoin, and that means you getting your hands on some.
+That’s why Bitcoin was developed, but Bitcoin’s huge gains in the last few months are more speculative in nature.
+That speculation has dramatically increased interest in Bitcoin.

 Like gold, Bitcoin can be mined and “found.”
 To be frank, Bitcoin mining isn’t viable for mere mortals these days.
 Instead, if you’re wanting to get into Bitcoins, you’ll likely buy it from a friend or on an exchange.
 From a speculative stance, the idea is to acquire it at a cost that is less than that for which you eventually sell it.